maciejczyzewski/libchaos/README.md

 This page gives a good introduction to libchaos.
 It assumes you already have library installed.
 If you do not, head over to the [installation](#installation) section.
 More complicated examples are in [`examples/` directory](https://github.com/maciejczyzewski/libchaos/tree/master/examples).

+> **Warning.** This project is at an early stage of development.
+The list of core features is not ready.
+Only main modules are documented.
+If you have some ideas, feel free to contribute.

 Structure
 ---------